merthidayetoglu/MemXCT-CPU/readme.md

 bash run_ampere.sh > output.log
 ```

 Do let us know if you get any errors in output.log.
 Ideally it should work without any issues.

+# Inspect